EcoNet-NZ/inaturalist-to-cams/USER_GUIDE.md

 When editing one of your observations, click on the Edit (pencil) icon.

-Note if someone else created the observation, you'll need to use the Browser version to add it to the `Weed Management Aotearoa NZ` project or update the observation fields.
+Note if someone else created the observation, you'll need to use the Browser version to add it to the `Weed Management Aotearoa NZ` project and/or update the observation fields.

 Fill out the fields: